Wendy Christensen: Fate

+Critical reception and analysis

-Wendy has received a positive reception from critics.
-Winstead's performance was met with generally positive reception among critics.
+Both the character and Winstead’s performance have received a positive reception from critics.
 James Berardinelli says she "does as competent a job as one could expect in these dire circumstances."
 Felix Gonzalez, Jr. speaks positively of Winstead's and Merriman's performances, saying "the film is not entirely unwatchable.
 Mary Elizabeth Winstead and Ryan Merriman are likeable in the lead roles."

-Frank Ochieng also calls Winstead a "passable leading lass" and TheDailyMacabre even goes on to say, "Winstead is a stronger lead than A. J. Cook".
+TheDailyMacabre even goes on to say, "Winstead is a stronger lead than A. J. Cook".

 Common Sense Media reacted positively to the character, saying that despite the movie not asking viewers to invest emotionally in the characters "you do invest, if only because of formula, in Wendy, who tries so hard to save her classmates."
+The Daily Telegraph listed Wendy as one of the top 20 final girls in horror films and praised Winstead's performance for making Wendy a believable character.

 Louis B. Hobson however criticizes her and Merriman's performances, saying "Merriman and Winstead have basically two emotions.
 They're either grieving or terrified."
 Waffle Movies adds "the performance is too much", likening her performance to "the person who shows up to a Halloween costume party wearing a formal evening gown."

+Chris Carle of IGN criticized the main characters for not being fleshed out enough, especially Wendy, who he claimed only had two traits: "She is a control freak and she cries a lot."